-Highlights of the 2006 Economic Impact Study conducted by Business Research & Economic Advisors (BREA) include:
+Highlights of the 2009 Economic Impact Study conducted by Business Research & Economic Advisors (BREA) include:

-- The analysis of cruise tourism's direct expenditures shows that the cruise ship calls that brought 16.3 million passenger and crew visits to the 19 participating destinations during the 2005-2006 cruise year generated \$1.8 billion in direct spending by passengers, crew and cruise lines. - Cruise-related expenditures generated 41,500 jobs throughout the Caribbean.
-These cruise generated jobs paid \$600 million in wage income to Caribbean residents. - Average per cruise passenger spending per port-of-call was \$98.01, and average spending per port-of-call by crew members was \$74.56. - Cruise passengers were, in general, very satisfied with their Caribbean cruise vacation with a mean score of 7.2 (Very Satisfied) for "Visit Met Expectations" (Using a 10-point scale with 10 being the highest and 1 being the lowest). - The typical cruise ship carrying 2,000 passengers and 800 crew members conservatively generates \$190,476 in passenger and crew expenditures during a single port-of-call visit.
-(Total spending amount is based on 85% of passenger arrivals and 40% crew arrivals)
+- The analysis of cruise tourism's direct expenditures shows that the cruise ship calls that brought 16.3 million passenger and crew visits to the 29 participating destinations during the 2008-2009 cruise year generated \$2.2 billion in direct spending by passengers, crew and cruise lines. - Cruise-related expenditures generated 56,000 jobs throughout the Caribbean.
+These cruise generated jobs paid \$720 million in wage income to Caribbean residents. - Average cruise passenger spending per port of call was \$97.26, and average spending per port of call by crew members was \$89.24. - Cruise passengers were, in general, very satisfied with their Caribbean cruise vacation with a mean score of 7.3 (Very Satisfied) for "Visit Met Expectations" (Using a 10-point scale with 10 being the highest and 1 being the lowest). - Over 50% of cruise passengers that visited the Caribbean were likely to return within the next three years.
+More so, 70.7% of cruise parties that completed the surveys stated that this had been their first visit to the destination. - The typical cruise ship carrying 2,550 passengers and 480 crew members conservatively generates \$285,773 in passenger and crew expenditures during a single port-of-call visit.
+(Total spending amount is based on 85% of passenger arrivals and 38% crew arrivals)

-It is, therefore, clear that the cruise industry's economic impact in the Caribbean region is significant and continues to grow.
+It is, therefore, clear that the cruise industry's economic impact in the Caribbean and Latin American region is significant and continues to grow.
 The Member Lines of the FCCA urge you to carefully analyze all this information and see for yourself how the cruise industry is positively impacting the economy of your country.

-Participating destinations in the 2006 Economic Impact Study included: Antigua, Aruba, Bahamas, Barbados, Belize, Cayman Islands, Cartagena-Colombia, Costa Maya-Mexico, Cozumel-Mexico, Curacao, Dominica, Grenada, Key West-FL, Martinique, San Juan-Puerto Rico, St. Kitts, St. Lucia, St. Maarten and U.S.V.I.
+2009 participating destinations included: Acapulco, Antigua, Aruba, Bahamas, Barbados, Belize, Cayman Islands, Cartagena, Costa Rica, Cozumel, Curacao, Dominica, Dominican Republic, Ensenada, Grenada, Guatemala, Honduras, Huatulco, Jamaica, Key West, Martinique, Nicaragua, San Juan, St. Kitts, St. Lucia, St. Maarten, St. Vincent and the Grenadines, Trinidad and Tobago, Turks and Caicos, and U.S.V.I.